accordproject/techdocs/website/versioned_docs/version-0.5.0/cicero-specification.md

 ## Interfacing the Template with the Outside World
 Given the template grammar and the template model above we can now edit (parameterise) the template to create a clause (an instance of the template).

 Next we need to ground the template to events that are happening in the real-world: packages are getting shipped, delivered, signed-for etc. We want those transactions to be routed to the template, so that it is aware of them and can take appropriate action.
-In this case the action is  to calculate the penalty amount and signal whether the buyer may terminate the contract.
+In this case the action is simply to calculate the penalty amount and signal whether the buyer may terminate the contract.

 ## Template Request and Response
 The Accord Project programming model specifies that each template may be invoked as a stateless request/response function.
 The template’s interface to the outside world is therefore through a request type and a response type.